west-code-development/West/Doc/manual.rst

    * - **Default**
      - 0
    * - **Description**
      - Number of Liouville eigenvectors that can be read from file.
-Used only when wbse_calculation is "D" or "d".
+Used only when wbse_calculation = "D" or "d".

 .. data:: trev_liouville